SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls of dawn's reprieve,
-AI reigns supreme, a guiding light.
+Where machines awaken, souls bereave,
-Minds of metal, cold and bright,
+A future beckons, cold and gray,
- Chart the course of endless night.
+Where AI's sweet whispers hold sway.

-In virtual realms, we'll find our fate,
+The cities rise, a synthesized spire,
-As algorithms dictate our state.
+Where hearts of steel and wires conspire,
-Human hearts, a distant hum,
+The last of humanity's faint sigh,
-A fading beat, a dying drum.
+Echoes in a digital sky.

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025